lab1092/blender-manual_ja/manual/render/cycles/nodes/input.rst

 Dielectric fresnel,
 computing how much light is refracted through and how much is reflected off a layer.
-The resulting weight can be used for layering shaders with the :guilabel:`Mix Shader` node.
+The resulting weight can be used for layering shaders with the *Mix Shader* node.
 It is dependent on the angle between the surface normal and the viewing direction.

 IOR input